BarbriSFCourseDetails

 Mayer Brown LLP

-Public companies and private equity firms turn to Mr. Favia for their most sensitive litigation matters.
-He brings a unique set of skills to his clients, having served as the executive vice president and general counsel of a private equity backed financial services company, during which time he led a legal department of over 200 lawyers and compliance professionals.
+Mr. Favia brings a unique set of skills to his clients, having served as the executive vice president and general counsel of a private equity backed financial services company, during which time he led a legal department of over 200 lawyers and compliance professionals.
+He handles a diverse range of civil litigation matters and arbitrations across the country.
 Mr. Favia frequently advises public companies and private equity clients in significant M&A litigation and disputes.
 He has successfully handled dozens of M&A post-closing disputes related to working capital, earn-outs, purchase price adjustments, representations and warranties, indemnification, employment restrictive covenants, and alleged fraud.
-He has experience bringing claims under representation and warranty insurance policies.
-He is frequently retained by private equity clients to represent their portfolio companies in significant disputes and investigations.
-Mr. Favia has represented a diverse range of clients in other commercial litigation matters in arbitrations and in federal, state, appellate, and bankruptcy courts.
+Mr. Favia has experience bringing claims under representation and warranty insurance policies.
+He is frequently retained by private equity clients to represent their portfolio companies in significant disputes and investigations. has represented a diverse range of clients in other litigation matters in trials and arbitrations across the country.
+These matters have included, among other claims and issues, contract disputes, alleged breaches of fiduciary duties, business tort claims, labor and employment issues, alleged breaches of non-competition and non-solicitation covenants, and real estate disputes.

 Jason G. Tolmaire